Fare Thee Well: Celebrating 50 Years of the Grateful Dead: Use of the "Grateful Dead" name

 Since the initial announcement of these three (and later five) concerts, there has been much debate among fans as to the name of the band playing these concerts.
 Most media outlets, including Rolling Stone, and Ticketmaster have referred to these concerts as being performed by the Grateful Dead.
 However, the event's website and band member Bob Weir have only referred to the event as "Fare Thee Well: Celebrating 50 Years of the Grateful Dead" (this is also the name printed on the tickets).
 This means that the band technically had no name, although it could be considered another version of The Dead, which is the name Weir, Lesh, Kreutzmann and Hart had sporadically performed with since the Grateful Dead's 1995 disbandment.
 It is also referred to as The Dead on the taper's archive site Relisten.
 The band has also been called simply "Fare Thee Well", e.g. on The Grateful Dead Channel and music trading site etree.

 Set lists

 Over the course of the five shows 81 different songs were performed, not including "Drums" and "Space," which were played all five nights.
-Only two songs, "Truckin'" and "Cumberland Blues," were repeated.
+Only two other songs, "Truckin'" and "Cumberland Blues," were repeated.